KwiatLab/Quantum-Tomography/README.md

     - Values : 'no' or 'yes'
     - Desc : Whether of not you want to perform accidental corrections on the state.
     - Default : 'no'
+- 'DoErrorEstimation'
+    - Values : >=0
+    - Desc : Number of states used to calculate the errors on the properties of the state
+    - Default : 0
 - 'Window'
     - Values : 0 or array like, dimension = 1
     - Desc : Coincidence window durations (in nanoseconds) to calculate the accidental rates.
 The